CSTDev/personal-site/src/content/posts/2019-12-20-delete-kubernetes-resources-after-period.md

   - tekton
 ---

-Lately I've been playing with [Tekton](https://github.com/tektoncd/pipeline) to try and build a CI pipeline.
-It has a concept of a Pipeline that contains ordering of Tasks that should be run.
-In order to actually run a pipeline there's an aptly named resource called PipelineRun.
-Once this is complete it sits around on the Kubernetes cluster which is helpful when you need to see logs, but eventually you need to clean this up.
+Lately, I've been playing with [Tekton](https://github.com/tektoncd/pipeline) to try and build a CI pipeline.
+It has a concept of a Pipeline that contains the ordering of Tasks that should be run.
+To run a pipeline there's an aptly named resource called PipelineRun.
+Once this is complete it sits around on the Kubernetes cluster which is helpful when you need to see logs, but eventually, you need to clean this up.
 This can also be used to delete pods based on age, or any other resource that has the creationTimestamp metadata (potentially all of them?)

 <!--more-->

 The simplest way I thought this could be done was to delete the PipelineRun after a certain duration.

-Note: If you're running on alpine linux it has a different version of the "date" utility than some fatter distros, so you'll either need to install that version, or use this slightly more complicated date command to get the date you need.
+Note: If you're running on Alpine Linux it has a different version of the "date" utility than some fatter distros, so you'll either need to install that version or use this slightly more complicated date command to get the date you need.

 ### Command